A common problem for surveyors is: What to do with all those comments?

 Sometimes the most valuable information you get from your survey respondents is from open-ended text answers.
 But how do you get at all of that valuable information, especially when you have hundreds or thousands of responses?

-With our new Text Analysis features (available in our GOLD and PLATINUM plans), we now provide two fast and simple ways to synthesize large numbers of text responses and perform quantitative analysis on open-ended answers:
+With our new Text Analysis features, we now provide two fast and simple ways to synthesize large numbers of text responses and perform quantitative analysis on open-ended answers:

 - Most Important Words and Phrases (which we will focus on in today’s post), and